 - Hydration: Diarrhea goes hand-in-hand with dehydration, so keeping your pup properly hydrated is crucial.
 If your buddy doesn't feel like drinking much water — dogs should drink roughly an ounce of water per pound of body weight every day — consider adding a little beef broth to it.

 - Bland diet: Before turning to over-the-counter or prescription drugs, many vets recommend putting your pet on a bland diet to calm an upset stomach.
 Because it's low in fat and fiber, this simple diet can help create more solid poop.
 Boiled meat, white rice, and pumpkin puree are just some of the go-to vittles on this eating program.

 - Probiotics: Just as with humans, research shows that probiotics (aka "good bacteria") support your dog's digestive health, immune system, and overall well-being.
 As such, be sure to give your beloved pet a canine probiotic as part of a healthy lifestyle.

 It goes without saying, but poop happens.
 While doggy diarrhea is no fun for you or your pet, chances are it's a temporary situation that can be resolved without too much stress.

-Still, it's imperative that you understand the potential causes of your dog’s diarrhea and know when it might indicate an underlying health issue such as an infection, illness, allergy, or parasites.
+Still, it's imperative that you understand the potential causes of your dog’s diarrhea.

 If your dog's diarrhea comes with other symptoms or lasts for more than 24 hours, reach out to your veterinarian to determine the best course of action.
 For more tips on how to keep your favorite canine as healthy and happy, check out the PetHonesty blog.